samcho/chinese-mnist-database-example/README.md

 pip install requirements.txt
 ```

-Now go back to your home directory and start your Jupyter Notebook
+Now go back to your home directory and start your Jupyter Notebook.

 5. Start Jupyter notebook on your greenflash machine:
 ```